Edb83/self-isolution/TESTING.md

 **Add Activity page**

+- If user has been logged out and tries to add an activity (or tries to open url with brute force using /add_activity) they are redirected to Log In page with Toast alert.
 - The 'Choose category' and 'Choose age' input fields are populated with the documents from the Categories collection on MongoDB and the ages from the AGES list in app.py, respectively.
 Changes to these lists are reflected in the dropdowns.
 - Input field validation and character counters function as expected, indicating issues with input and correctly displaying chars remaining.
 - Image upload